RobusGauli/restfulapigen/README.md

 app = Flask(__name__)

 my_api = RESTApi(app, db_session)
+#generate all GET, PUT, POST, DELETE methods for model
+my_api.rest_for(Comment)

+#you can also apply specific method for resource
 #generate 'GET' support for Person model
 my_api.get_for(Person)
 #generate 'UPDATE' support for Person model